 There are numerous ways businesses use their office space to promote company culture and increase productivity.
 However, what must landlords do to get an edge in today’s competitive and busy office market?

 In Downtown Dallas, it is normal and necessary for buildings to have expanded amenity packages.
-The larger buildings, high density, and parking situation in the area makes it much easier to support and justify a full-service gym, convenience store, or food court.
+The larger buildings, high density, and parking situation in the area make it much easier to support and justify a full-service gym, convenience store, or food court.

 As tenants tour smaller buildings in suburban markets, they will be in for a pleasant surprise as they notice that even smaller buildings are adding all types of amenities and services in hopes of increasing occupancy.